ajgifford/keepwatching-doc/pages/manageAccount.md

 **To update your account picture:**
 1. Hover over your current account image
-2. Click when you see the "Upload Image" overlay
+2. Click when you see the "Manage Image" overlay
+3. Select the 'Upload image' option (if you already have an image this option will be 'Change image')
-3. Select a new image file from your device
+4. Select a new image file from your device
-4. The image will be automatically uploaded and updated
+5. The image will be automatically uploaded and updated

 ![Manage Account Screenshot Upload Account Image](../images/manageAccount/manage_account_upload.png)

+**To remove your account picture:**
+1. Hover over your current account image
+2. Click when you see the "Manage Image" overlay
+3. Select the 'Remove image' option
+5. The image will be automatically removed

 ### Account Details
 Your account information is displayed next to your profile picture: